tuletech/report_cat/README.md

  * [Shoulda](https://github.com/thoughtbot/shoulda-matchers)

 # TODO

+ * Externalize all strings (maybe already there)
  * Matchers to help with speccing charts ... have_param, have_column, have_chart
+ * Improve Column modelling WRT calculated ratios and moving averages

  * Cleanup
-   * Externalize strings
-   * Improve Column modelling WRT calculated ratios and moving averages

  * Document
-   * Getting Started
    * How To
    * Background
      * UML